Academic Preparation for Law School

 Preparing for the LSAT

-You should only take the test if you are sure you are ready.
 LSAT scores stay on your LSAC Academic Summary Report for at least five years.
-Although many law schools do take your highest score in the case of multiple scores, they will still see the scores from all of your test administrations, including cancellations.
-Don’t take the test as practice or if you feel unprepared unless you are also prepared to attach an addendum explaining a poor performance.
+Although most law schools do take your highest score in the case of multiple scores, they will still see the scores from all of your test administrations, including cancellations.
+You are only allowed to take the test three times in two years, barring special circumstances, so plan accordingly.